Skip to main content

 Mitchell Giurgola Architects LLP

-The existing "racecourse" cooridor terrazzo floors are in good shape and will remain.
-Since the new side cooridors will be placed where labs or classrooms once existed, the floor below them is the wrong depth to pour new terrazzo.
+The existing "racecourse" corridor terrazzo floors are in good shape and will remain.
+Since the new side corridors will be placed where labs or classrooms once existed, the floor below them is the wrong depth to pour new terrazzo.
 Below a worker is "scarifying" the concrete floor which is the process of grinding it down so that when the sections of new terrazzo floor are poured they are the same heights of the existing terrazzo.
 You can see that except for a little bit of framing for offices, the space is almost totally open.

 scarifying floors